blackmagic-debug/black-magic-org/v1.x/usage/swo.md

 * Must speak the same protocol (UART (aka Async or NRZ) or Manchester coded), and
 * For UART, at the same baud rate - this is configured as part of enabling SWO on the probe.

-There are two SWO transport protocols: Manchester coded and UART.
+There are two SWO transport protocols: Manchester coded and UART (aka async).
 You can see what protocol your probe speaks with `monitor help`.
 The protocol is listed next to the `traceswo` command.

 The Manchester coded SWO auto-synchronizes and the firmware auto-detects baud.
 However, for UART SWO, you have to configure the baud rate both in the target configuration and on the probe.
 The default baud rate for async is 2.25MBaud.